jgOhYeah/TunePlayer/README.md

 This library is inspired (but not compatible with) the [PICAXE tune command](https://picaxe.com/basic-commands/digital-inputoutput/tune/)

+This [cppQueue](https://github.com/SMFSW/Queue) library is required to be installed.

 ## Getting started
 See the [simple example](examples/simple) for this in one file.